game-stop/veejay/README.md

 ## Building/Configuring plugins

-Plugins enable additional video effects from various external sources. to build plugins.

-GMIC plugins:
+There are several plugin-packs available for veejay: https://github.com/c0ntrol/veejay/tree/master/veejay-current/plugin-packs

+* lvdcrop ; a couple of crop filters and a port of frei0r's scale0tilt
+* lvdshared ; a couple of plugins that implement a producer/consumer mechanism for shared video resources
+* lvdgmic ; a couple of GMIC based filters, although slow in processing they are quite amazing

+To compile and install a plugin-pack:
 ```bash
 cd plugin-packs/lvdgmic
 ./autogen.sh
 ./configure && make
 ```

-Veejay looks in a few common locations to find plugins.
+Veejay looks in a few common locations to find plugins:
+* /usr/local/lib/frei0r-1
+* /usr/lib/frei0r-1
+* /usr/lib64/frei0r-1

 You can list more locations in $HOME/.veejay/plugins.cfg

 You can change the default parameter values by editing the files in $HOME/.veejay/frei0r/ and $HOME/.veejay/livido/